possumvibes/dotfiles/README.md

 # DOTS as managed through GNU Stow!
+This repository is archived and no longer active.
+I have migrated my repositories to Codeberg.

 This repo contains dotfiles to set up my [Niri](https://github.com/YaLTeR/niri) environment on [Void linux](https://voidlinux.org/).